 Quercus, Missão Continente and Corticeira Amorim join forces to promote recycling and reforestation of the national territoryNews

-In order to encourage recycling of cork and help reforest Portugal, Missão Continente, in partnership with Quercus and Corticeira Amorim, will today start distributing 500,000 “rolhinhas” (little stoppers) to customers of Continente supermarkets.
+In order to encourage recycling of cork and help reforest Portugal, Missão Continente, in partnership with Quercus and Corticeira Amorim, is distributing 500,000 “rolhinhas” to customers of Continente supermarkets.
 The “rolhinhas” are small deposits for wine corks than customers can take home and families can use to collect used wine corks and then deliver to them to special deposits in Continente supermarkets (next to the customer support desk).

 This awareness campaign is organised within the context of the project, Green Cork, created in 2008 by Quercus in partnership with Missão Continente and Corticeira Amorim.
 Green Cork aims to remind Portuguese people about the importance of cork recycling and raise public awareness of the environmental advantages of cork products as a support for a unique ecosystem.
 To date it has already made it possible to collect about 84 million used wine corks.